Douglas W. Owsley: 17th-century Jamestown Colony excavations

 In 1994, Preservation Virginia, a historical conservation organization that owns over 22 acres alongside the edge of Jamestown, Virginia, hired William Kelso to conduct archaeological digs on the site of Historic Jamestowne.
 The primary goal of the project was to locate remains of "the first years of settlement at Jamestown, especially of the earliest fortified town; [and the] subsequent growth and development of the town".

 In 1996, the team discovered the remains and early colonial artifacts of the original 1607 settlement.
 While the archaeological project was successful, the results came as a surprise to historians, since it had long been thought that the original site had disappeared due to erosion along the island's western shore of the James River.
 While most professional historians and archaeologists believed that James Fort was lost below the water's surface, others thought that at least portions of the fort site remained.
 The excavations performed during the project revealed that only one corner of the fort had been destroyed.
 In 1900, a sea wall that was built to hinder erosion on the banks of the river served to preserve a tangible piece of history for future generations.

 When the original fort was discovered, Kelso invited Owsley to assist in the excavation and identification of skeletal remains recovered from the burial site, constructed after London's Virginia Company settled in Jamestown in 1607.
 Owsley worked with David Riggs, curator of the Jamestown Museum, to research the demography and health of 17th-century colonists.
-Their work included sorting out the human remains and separating English colonists from Native Americans, in order to comply with repatriation, required through the passage of the Native American Graves Protection and Repatriation Act (NAGPRA).
+Their work included sorting out the human remains and separating English colonists from Native Americans, in order to comply with consultation and repatriation under the Native American Graves Protection and Repatriation Act (NAGPRA).